Thomas Schmidheiny: Early life

 Thomas Schmidheiny was born in 1945, the son of Max Schmidheiny (1908-1991).
 The family's construction materials empire (bricks, cement, etc.) was divided in 1984, with Thomas inheriting Holcim, the concrete and cement company, and his brother Stephan, also a billionaire, was given the construction company Eternit.

 Career

 Until 2003, Schmidheiny was the chairman of Holcim, one of the world's leading cement manufacturers, founded by his grand-uncle in 1912.
 Schmidheiny resigned his chairmanship as part of a deal to settle an investigation of insider trading in Spain.
 He has remained on the Board since that time.
 Since the merger between Holcim and Lafarge Thomas Schmidheiny retains 11.4% of the company Lafarge-Holcim and is the biggest shareholder of the firm.

+Schmidheiny is a member of the Executive Advisory Board of the World.Minds Foundation.

 Education

-Schmidheiny holds a doctorate from Tufts University and a bachelor's degree from Zurich Polytechnic, and an MBA from IMD Business School, Switzerland.
+Schmidheiny holds a doctorate from Tufts University and a Diplomingenieur degree from the ETH Zurich, and an MBA from IMD Business School, Switzerland.

 Honors

 The Indian School of Business has a Thomas Schmidheiny chair of family business.
-As of 2012, the post was held by Kavil Ramachandran.
+As of 2023, the post was held by Sougata Ray.

 Personal life

-Schmidheiny is married with four children; he owns vineyards and wineries in Argentina, Switzerland and the US, including his residence in Klosters.
+Schmidheiny is married with four children; he owns vineyards and wineries in Argentina, Switzerland and the US (Cuvaison in the Napa Valley), including his residences in Rapperswil-Jona and Klosters.